 “Men who might be capable of financially providing,” they write, “are not necessarily all women want out of a relationship today.”
 Women of all classes increasingly want equality, but research shows that many men agree in principle, but fall back on traditional roles in practice.

 Freezing one’s eggs is a feminist issue, but not the one that so captivated us a couple weeks ago.
 It seems to me that Apple and Facebook are simply offering this option as part of a benefits arms race.
 From that point of view, it’s about class and the widening gap between the rich and everyone else.
 When women choose this option, though, it’s likely because the gender revolution has stalled.
 Women have changed; men aren’t keeping up.
-In the meantime, ladies aren’t settling, even if they’re holding out hope.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+In the meantime, ladies aren’t settling, even if they’re holding out hope.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.